You’ve showered and taken care of the other aspects of your morning grooming routine. Now, it’s time to brush your beard.

 Let’s get this party started.

-- Before you buy: 4 beard brush buying tips you should know
+- Before you buy: 4 things to consider when purchasing a beard brush

 - The 5 best beard brushes of 2017